ThriveIEP/ThriveIEP-Site/_programs/beta_program.md

         </h5>
         <p>
-            We treat your feedback and your child's IEPs with the same approach that your doctor handles your medical data.
-Its HIPAA data.
-Expect to be asked to consent.
-Expect to have use protect your data, and expect to have control of how and when it is used.
+            We treat your feedback and your child's IEPs with the same sensitivity that your doctor handles your medical data, as HIPAA data.
+Expect to be asked for consent.
+Expect to have us protect your data, and expect to have control of how and when it is used.
         </p>